 Download to calendar

 Persistently high rates of gun violence in Chicago have had devastating ripple effects—lost lives, fractured families and communities, and hundreds of survivors forced to grapple with trauma that seemingly has no end.
 Join us for a conversation about Chicago’s gun violence, its reputation as the most dangerous American metropolis, and how this impacts the region’s black and brown neighborhoods.
-Award-winning author and journalist Alex Kotlowitz will join us to delve into his latest book, An American Summer: Love and Death in Chicago, initiatives working to combat gun violence, and why addressing this issue should be of urgent concern for us all.
+Award-winning author and journalist Alex Kotlowitz will join us to delve into his latest book, An American Summer: Love and Death in Chicago, which chronicles one summer in Chicago and individuals who have emerged from gun violence and whose stories capture the capacity--and the breaking point--of the human heart and soul.
+Joining Alex in Conversation is Xavier Ramey, CEO of Justice Informed, a social impact consulting firm.
+Together, they will will explore initiatives working to combat gun violence, and why addressing this issue should be of urgent concern for us all.

 "Equity in Action" Conversation Series